DataTalksClub/data-engineering-zoomcamp/week_2_workflow_orchestration/README.md

 > If you're looking for Airflow videos from the 2022 edition,
 > check the [2022 cohort folder](../cohorts/2022/week_2_data_ingestion/).

+Python code from videos is linked [below](#code-repository).

+Also, if you find the commands too small to view in Kalise's videos, here's the [transcript with code for the second Prefect video](https://github.com/discdiver/prefect-zoomcamp/tree/main/flows/01_start) and the [fifth Prefect video](https://github.com/discdiver/prefect-zoomcamp/tree/main/flows/01_start).

 ### Data Lake (GCS)